 - How does the Earth system's sensitivity to disturbances (for example volcanic eruptions, or massive ice melt) change under mean-state changes?

-- 4/19 - April highlights before Easter: The EGU conference 2019 is over and we presented the first results of the STACY group work: Elisa Ziegler showed her 100k EBM simulations (Abstract), and Kira showed results of her work with Carla Roesch and the SISAL chronology team that aims at new age models for 400+ speleothems (Abstract), which was a PICO.
+- 4/19 - April highlights before Easter: The EGU conference 2019 is over, where we presented the first results of the STACY group work: Elisa Ziegler showed first results from her 100k EBM simulations, and Kira showed results of her work with Carla Roesch and the SISAL chronology team that aims at new age models for 400+ speleothems (Abstract), which was a PICO.

 - 3/19 - Highlights in March: We hosted Heather Andres from Memorial University of Newfoundland, who gave a talk on deglacial climate variability; the SISAL big picture paper went online in Climate of the Past Discussions; Carla Roesch presented promising results from her M.Sc. project at the DPG spring meeting; and we hosted Martina Stebich from Senckenberg research station Weimar and discussed ongoing work on Glacial climate and ecological variability as recorded by pollen.